To conclude Movember, we’re talking about the most common sexual problem amongst men – erectile dysfunction.

 What is erectile dysfunction

-ED and fertility
+Erectile dysfunction and fertility

 Beyond its effects on sexual pleasure and relationships, many men suffering from ED worry about its long-term effect on their ability to build a family.

-Even though this is a common concern, many men don’t seek proper treatment due to the embarrassment of “underperforming” sexually.
+Although this is a common concern, many men don’t seek proper treatment due to the embarrassment of “underperforming” sexually.

-What causes ED
+What causes erectile dysfunction

 The risk of ED naturally increases with age.
-ED is commonly linked to diabetes mellitus, hypertension, hyperlipidemia, obesity, testosterone deficiency, and prostate cancer treatment.
+As well, ED is commonly linked to diabetes mellitus, hypertension, hyperlipidemia, obesity, testosterone deficiency, and prostate cancer treatment.
 It can be caused or made worse by using medications and substances like antidepressants or tobacco.

-You can find a full list of the organic causes of erectile dysfunction in Table 1 of this article.
+To demonstrate further, see a full list of the organic causes of erectile dysfunction in Table 1 of this article.

 Getting a diagnosis